Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/web-client/admin/topic.md

   - Index Group: optional,
   - Encryption: optional,
   - Enumeration: required when a factor is an enumeration,
-  - Flatten Column: required when topic is raw and factor name contains `.`.
+  - Flatten Column: required when topic is raw and factor name contains at least one dot(`.`).

 ## Model